 There was no significant difference in age between controls and patients.
-In the ICA-preprocessed data, 20 components were classified by logistic regression as "disease-related" and 93 components as "non-disease related".
+In the ICA-preprocessed data, 9 components were classified by logistic regression as "disease-related" and 42 components as "non-disease related".

-In whole image analysis by SPM, patients with Parkinson's disease showed significantly increased adjusted rCBF in the putamen, globus pallidus, ventral lateral nucleus, brainstem, and cerebellum, while decreased adjusted rCBF was most prominent in the parieto-temporal and medial frontal Significant affects ofcortex.
-Parkinson's disease-related changes in ICA-preprocessed data were more extensive.
-In the "non-diseased related" component subspace, no area showed significance difference between groups.
-In contrast, in the "disease-related" component set, Parkinson's disease patients showed increased adjusted rCBF in the bilateral subthalamic nucleus, globus pallidus and putamen, ventral lateral and posterior nucleus of thalamus. brainstem. cerebellum. precentral gyrus, superior and inferior frontal cortex, as well as hypoperfusion in the bilateral middle frontal gyrus (dorsolateral prefrontal cortex), parieto-occipital cortex, temporal cortex, and cingulate gyrus.
-Details of the brain areas involved and a comparison of raw and Compared with the results from whole image data analysis, results on ICA- preprocessed data showed higher peak T values and more extensive regions of disease-related rCBF difference(figure 1).
+In whole image analysis by SPM, patients with Parkinson's disease showed significantly increased adjusted rCBF in the putamen, globus pallidus, ventral lateral nucleus, brainstem, and cerebellum, while decreased adjusted rCBF was most prominent in the parieto-temporal and medial frontal cortex .
+Significant affects of Parkinson's disease-related changes in ICA-preprocessed data were more extensive.
+In the "non-diseased related" component subspace, only one area (right middle frontal gyrus, 41 voxels) showed significantly decreased (p < 0.01) adjusted rCBF by SPM analysis, and only one area (right midbrain, 78 voxels) showed significantly increased (p < 0.05) adjusted rCBF.
+When the significance level was set to p < 0.001, no brain area showed any disease-related changes.
+In contrast, in the "disease-related' component set, Parkinson's disease patients showed increased adjusted rCBF in the bilateral subthalamic nucleus, globus pallidus and putamen, ventral lateral and posterior nucleus of thalamus, brainstem, cerebellum, precentral gyrus, superior and inferior frontal cortex, as well as hypoperfusion in the bilateral middle frontal gyrus (dorsolateral prefrontal cortex), parieto-occipital cortex, temporal cortex, and cingulate gyrus.
+Details of the brain areas involved and a comparison of raw and Compared with the results from whole image data analysis, results on ICA- preprocessed data showed higher peak T values and more extensive regions of disease-related rCBF difference.